Revenue Manager Jobs in USA with Visa Sponsorship

 Does a revenue manager role qualify for H-1B visa sponsorship?

-Yes, revenue manager positions generally qualify as specialty occupations under H-1B requirements because the role typically requires a bachelor's degree in a specific field such as finance, business, hospitality management, or economics.
+Yes, revenue manager positions generally qualify as specialty occupations under H-1B visa requirements because the role typically requires a bachelor's degree in a specific field such as finance, business, hospitality management, or economics.
 USCIS looks at whether the degree requirement is standard for the industry.
 In established sectors like hotel management and SaaS, it consistently is.

 What degree do I need for an employer to sponsor my revenue manager visa?